 Preferences

 Our preferences dialog will be written in Gtkopen in new window, which gives us a lot of options for how we present settings to the user.
-You may consider looking through the GNOME Human Interface Guidelines for ideas or guidance.
+You may consider looking through the GNOME Human Interface Guidelines, or widget galleries for ideas.

 GSettings